pycom/pycom-micropython-sigfox/docs/library/utime.rst

 .. function:: time()

+    .. only:: port_pycom_esp32

+        Returns the number of seconds, as an float, since the Epoch, assuming that underlying RTC is set.
+If an RTC is not set, this function returns number of seconds since power up or reset).
+        If you want to develop portable MicroPython application, you should not rely on this function to provide higher than second precision.
+If you need higher precision, use ``ticks_ms()`` and ``ticks_us()`` functions, if you need calendar time, ``localtime()`` without an argument is a better choice.

+    .. only:: not port_pycom_esp32

         Returns the number of seconds, as an integer, since the Epoch, assuming that underlying RTC is set and maintained as described above.
 If an RTC is not set, this function returns number of seconds since a port-specific reference point in time (for embedded boards without a battery-backed RTC, usually since power up or reset).
 If you want to develop portable MicroPython application, you should not rely on this function to provide higher than second precision.
 If you need higher precision, use ``ticks_ms()`` and ``ticks_us()`` functions, if you need calendar time, ``localtime()`` without an argument is a better choice.

         .. admonition:: Difference to CPython
             :class: attention

             In CPython, this function returns number of seconds since Unix epoch, 1970-01-01 00:00 UTC, as a floating-point, usually having microsecond precision.
 With MicroPython, only Unix port uses the same Epoch, and if floating-point precision allows, returns sub-second precision.
 Embedded hardware usually doesn't have floating-point precision to represent both long time ranges and subsecond precision, so they use integer value with second precision.
 Some embedded hardware also lacks battery-powered RTC, so returns number of seconds since last power-up or from other relative, hardware-specific point (e.g. reset).